Supplies arrive by plane and by mule in North Carolina as Helene's death toll tops 130

 The storm unleashed the worst flooding in a century in North Carolina.
 Rainfall estimates in some areas topped more than 2 feet (61 centimeters) since Wednesday.

-Biden said that he will travel to Raleigh on Wednesday to meet with officials and take an aerial tour of Asheville while limiting his footprint to avoid distracting the recovery efforts.
+Biden said he will travel to Raleigh on Wednesday to meet with officials and take an aerial tour of Asheville.

 He earlier said that the federal government would be with survivors and others in the nation’s southeast affected by Helene “as long as it takes.”